MaazPro/reactMovieApp/.swm/react-movie-app.e1f30.sw.md

 <br/>

-*   It sets the padding of the .app element to 4rem (4 times the value of the font-size of the element)<br/>
-    at the top and bottom, and 1rem (1 times the value of the font-size of the element) on the left and right<br/>
-    when the screen width is less than or equal to 400 pixels.
+*   It sets the padding of the .app element to 4rem (4 times the value of the font-size of the element) at the top and bottom, and 1rem (1 times the value of the font-size of the element) on the left and right when the screen width is less than or equal to 400 pixels.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/App.css
 ```css